0xfourzerofour/Fitness-Mongo/README.md

 > Julian and Swarnim

 Julian implemented view components including: the navigation bar, the chart view, the dashboard, and the home page.
-Julian also created calls to the backend to post and get data.
+Julian also created calls to the backend to post and get data, and created this README.md.

 Swarnim completed the documentation for the project.